johnx25bd/os-technical-showcase/README.md

 - Help users understand the capabilities and constraints of each API, and choose which would be right for them
 - A technical walkthrough of the key functionality of each API

-## OS Data Hub

-- Demo of logging into OS Data Hub,
-- looking at the dashboard,
-- creating a new project and
-- getting a key

 ## The APIs: a quick look